kryptokrona/kryptokrona-docs/docs/guides/mining/Cloud-Mining.md

 1.  `Please enter: - Do you want to use the HTTP interface?
 Unlike the     screen display, browser interface is not affected by the GPU lag.
 If you don't want to use it, please enter 0, otherwise enter port number that the miner should listen on`

-    Enter `0`, if you are like most people, and do not need to remotely check your hashrate.
+    Enter `0`, if you, like most people, do not need to remotely check your hashrate.

     If you do need to, then enter a port number.
     Let's take the port number as `0101` and your IP address as `26.24.105.14` as an example.